sonya36/Web-Stack-Implementation-LAMP-STACK-AWS-101-106/README.md

   ```
   ![PHPversion](./images/phpv.png)

+## Conclusion
-Conclusion, LAMP stack is completely installed and fully operational.
+LAMP stack is completely installed and fully operational.

 ## AWS-106 : Creating a Virtual Host for website using Apache
 Virtual host allows us to have multiple websites loacated on a single machine and users of the websites will not even notice it.